JohnXLivingston/peertube-plugin-livechat/support/documentation/content/contributing/translate/_index.en.md

 ## Documentation translation

 Fow now, this is not done on Weblate.
-I still looking for the good technical solution.
+I am still looking for the good technical solution.

 Please refer to the "documentation" documentation page.